 If a URL begins with https://, this is a good indication you’re browsing a secure site.
 Web browsers often include additional features to let you know you’re browsing a secure website, such as displaying a padlock symbol.

-Not only are Google using security as a ranking factor, from a website owners perspective, there are many benefits to switching your website to HTTPS/SSL.
+Not only is Google using security as a ranking factor, from a website owners perspective, but there are also many benefits to switching your website to HTTPS/SSL.

-Improved security across your website instills confidence and builds trust with users, reducing the fears of buying online, leading to a better return on investment.
+Improved security across your website instils confidence and builds trust with users, reducing the fears of buying online, leading to a better return on investment.

 Moving your website to HTTPS isn’t always a simple flick of a switch.
 There are some issues that will need attention before making the move.